WeCase/WeCase/README.md

 3. python-notify2 (python3-notify2)
 4. python-requests (python3-requests)

-Note: Some distributions use different packages names, or do not contain `python3-dateutil` or `python-notify2` in thier packages repositories.
+Note: Some distributions use different packages names, or do not contain `python-notify2` in thier packages repositories.
 We are going to create `.rpm` and `.deb` packages for the dependencies.
 Before that, please download and install them from PIP.

 Installation Guide
 -----